 Our product candidates, if approved, will compete with products that have already been accepted by the medical community and patients.
 If our product candidates fail to generate compelling clinical results or if patients and health care providers fail to adopt our products for their respective indications, their commercial potential could be adversely impacted or severely diminished.
 It is possible that the potential advantages of our product candidates do not materialize or that the approved prescribing information for our products does not describe expected features or benefits.
 We also expect to face competition from new products that enter the market over time.
 We are aware of products currently under development intended for the same indications as our product candidates.
-These competitive product candidates may prove safer, more tolerable, more effective, and less expensive, and may be introduced to market earlier, or product candidates noncompetitive or obsolete, even prior to completion of their development.
+These competitive product candidates may prove safer, more tolerable, more effective, and less expensive, and may be introduced to market earlier, or produced, marketed and sold more effectively or on a more cost-effective basis, than our product candidates.
+The success of competitive products may render our product candidates noncompetitive or obsolete, even prior to completion of their development.